aviate-labs/node-monitor/README.md

 - NotifyOnNodeRemoved: Send an email when a node is removed from the dashboard API

 - IMAPClientEnabled: Watch inbox and send any responses to emails querying a status update

+## Set up Node Monitor Slack Bot

+- Follow the steps in this [walkthrough](https://app.tango.us/app/workflow/Setting-up-a-Node-Monitor-Bot-in-Slack--Step-by-Step-Instructions-c971a31e13a344dc8cba4c2ebc3f4e4e)

+- After following the steps in this tutorial you should have the bot API token and the channel name (step 24 and 29)

+- Put the bot API token in the `.env` file and the channel name in the `config.json` file.